equinor/radix-public-site/public-site/docs/src/start/config-your-app/index.md

 ## The `radixconfig.yaml` file

-In the root of our repository we need a [`radixconfig.yaml`](../../references/reference-radix-config/) file: this is the Radix configuration, which specifies how our application is built and deployed.
+A [`radixconfig.yaml`](../../references/reference-radix-config/) file that defines the running environments, which specifies how our application is built and deployed.
+By default, it is in the root directory of our repository.

 > Radix only reads `radixconfig.yaml` from the branch we set as the `Config Branch` in the application registration form.
 If the file is changed in other branches, those changes will be ignored.
 The `Config Branch` must be mapped to an environment in `radixconfig.yaml`